What Do Contractors Do?

 What Does a General Contractor Do?

-In general, contractors supervise and coordinate every aspect of a construction or remodeling project.
+In general, contractors supervise and coordinate every aspect of a construction project or remodeling project.
 They make sure that the work is completed correctly, in a manner that does not void any guarantees or product warranties.

-• Manage personnel, vendors, and trades
+• Manage personnel, vendors, and trades and pre construction elements.

 • Act as the central communication point for the parties involved